INVOKECloud/cloud-migration-curated-links/README.md

-# curated-links
+# Curated list of cloud migration best practices links
-Curated list of cloud practices
+Refer our Wiki page for list for the best practices.